Ultrametric analogues of Ulam stability of groups: Stability via (bounded) cohomology

 \subsection{Applying the criteria}

 The cohomological version of Corollary \ref{cor:BC:abs} is an analogue of the criterion in \cite{GLT}: a finitely presented group is $(\U(n), \| \cdot \|_{Frob})$-stable if $\HH^2(\Gamma; E) = 0$ for every unitary representation $E$.
-The so-called \emph{Garland Method}, initially introduced in \cite{Garland} and since then vastly generalized to include even general Banach coefficients \cite{Garland2}, allows to give many examples of groups satisfying this condition.
+The so-called \emph{Garland Method}, initially introduced in \cite{Garland} and since then vastly generalised to encompass general Banach coefficients \cite{Garland2}, allows to give many examples of non-Archimedean lattices satisfying this condition (more recently, Archimedean lattices have been tackled by an alternative approach \cite{BS, BLSW}).
 Our criterion asks for vanishing over Banach spaces with a solid norm, which at a first glance may seem too restrictive compared to the Archimedean setting.
 However, on the one hand there is no clear analogue of Hilbert spaces over non-Archimedean fields \cite[2.4]{NFA}, and on the other hand the hypothesis of the norm being solid has strong implications: such spaces are isometrically classified \cite[Theorem 2.5.4]{NFA}.
 But even then it seems hard to prove a cohomology vanishing criterion by adapting Garland's Method, since there the distinction between positive and negative real eigenvalues plays a fundamental role.
-This is why we are unable to verify the cohomology vanishing condition in Corollary \ref{cor:BC:abs} for groups that are not virtually free. \\
+This is why we are unable to verify the cohomology vanishing condition in Corollary \ref{cor:BC:abs} for groups that are not virtually free.

 The bounded cohomological statements are a priori stronger than the cohomological statements.
 But the hypothesis of $\Gamma$ being finitely presented may play an important role.
-Indeed, the comparison map $c^2 : \HH^2_b(\Gamma, \K) \to \HH^2(\Gamma, \K)$ is an isomorphism when $\Gamma$ is finitely presented, and $\K$ is seen as the trivial normed $\K[\Gamma]$-module \cite[Corollary 8.13]{mio}.
-Although we do not know whether surjectivity also holds with non-trivial coefficients, this seems to suggest that the bounded cohomological criterion of Corollary \ref{cor:BC:abs} also does not apply further than virtually free groups. \\
+Indeed, the comparison map $c^2 \colon \HH^2_b(\Gamma, \K) \to \HH^2(\Gamma, \K)$ is an isomorphism when $\Gamma$ is finitely presented, and $\K$ is seen as the trivial normed $\K[\Gamma]$-module \cite[Corollary 8.13]{mio}.
+Although we do not know whether surjectivity also holds with non-trivial coefficients, this seems to suggest that the bounded cohomological criterion of Corollary \ref{cor:BC:abs} also does not apply further than virtually free groups.